 Business Transfers and Corporate Changes

-- In connection with (including, without limitation, during the negotiation or due diligence process of) a corporate merger, consolidation, or restructuring; the sale of substantially all of our stock and/or assets; financing, acquisition, divestiture, or dissolution of all or a portion of our business; or other corporate change.
+- To a subsequent owner, co-owner, or operator of one or more of the Services in the event of ; a corporate merger, consolidation, or restructuring (including during due diligence and negotiation of these) of Square; or the sale of substantially all of our stock and/or assets; or the financing, acquisition, divestiture, or dissolution of all or a portion of our business; or other corporate change affecting Square..

 Safety and Compliance with Law